 Using an SQS we’re able to scale our lambda invocations up in an orderly fashion, which allows our back-ends (e.g. DynamoDB or S3) to also scale up in tandem.
 Instantly invoking 800 lambdas to read an S3 bucket is a recipe for a Throttling and the dreaded

 If you ever get Throttled and the lambda exits, SQS can invoke a re-try based on a specific policy.
-Hence all lambdas get a chance to complete, failed lambdas will be retried, and completed lambdas will have their messages removed from the Queue — this is all amazing stuff.
+Hence all lambdas get a chance to complete, with failed lambdas being retried, and completed lambdas having their messages removed from the Queue — this is all amazing stuff, and yet another reason why SQS triggers for lambda’s are the way to go.

 Thirdly, SQS allows for wonderful exception handling — if the message has been retried too many times, you can have it redirected to a